learn2therm/PairProphet/docs/index.rst

 Welcome to PairProphet's documentation!
 =================================
-PairPro is a software pipeline developed at the University of Washington.
+PairProphet is a software pipeline developed at the University of Washington.
 This package implements a  “first-pass” model that allows researchers to draw on existing proteome data and generate a pairwise screening that will narrow down their search space and